ibm-cloud-architecture/eda-tech-academy/docs/getting-started/eepm.md

     ![](./images/lab-3-6.png)

-    You have now subscribed to a topic.
+    You have now subscribed to the AsyncAPI for the `customers` topic running in Event Streams within the same OpenShift cluster as the api management.

 4. Create the PEM certificate needed while accessing the EEM.

     Run this command from a terminal.

     ```sh
-    echo | openssl s_client -connect BOOTSTRAP-URL:PORT -servername BOOTSTRAP-URL
+    echo | openssl s_client -connect EVENT_GATEWAY_URL:PORT -servername EVENT_GATEWAY_URL
     ```

     Example: